 The big message from July’s figures is the importance of legal online sports betting.
-Given the relative small size of the state population wise, it’s clear what can be achieved elsewhere.
+Given the relatively small size of the state population-wise, it’s clear what can be achieved elsewhere.

 The likes of New York, which has sports betting but not online, are missing out big time in terms of revenues.
 The fact NJ has legalized online casino and poker games as well as sports betting is a big advantage.

-States that only allow sports betting will have trouble attracting customers away from offshore books that allow for a full range of gambling operations – the illegal betting market is reported to be worth $150 billion a year.
+States that only allow sports betting will have trouble attracting customers away from offshore betting operators that allow for a full range of gambling operations – the illegal betting market is reported to be worth $150 billion a year.

 Where next for legal sports betting?

 At least eight states have either pending legislation or have passed a law that could legalize sports betting as soon as this year.
 DraftKings is hoping to launch sportsbooks in four of those states – Iowa, Indiana, West Virginia, and Pennsylvania – before Super Bowl LIII in Atlanta, according to Robins.

 He said: “I think somewhere in the five to seven year time frame, you’ll see at least two-thirds of the country with live online sports betting.”